Savin Hill station: Conversion to rapid transit

 Savin Hill station was further modified during the remainder of the 20th century with the removal of the waiting room in the 1970s and a longer platform extension in the late 1980s to allow 6-car trains.
 By the end of the century, however, it still contained the most original structure of any of the pre-war stations on the line.
-However, like the rest of the stations on the branch, Savin Hill was not accessible, placing it in violation of the Americans with Disabilities Act of 1990.
+Savin Hill, Fields Corner, and Shawmut stations had not been retrofitted for accessibility by that time.

 2004–05 reconstruction

 The MBTA broke ground for the Red Line Rehabilitation Project – a $67 million reconstruction of Shawmut, Fields Corner, and Savin Hill stations – in October 2003.
 Construction began in March 2004.
 The 1927-built station was closed on May 9, 2004, and was completely razed to make way for the new ADA-compliant station which involved adding elevators for full accessibility.
 A bus shuttle was run from JFK/UMass station during the 14-month closure, which ended with the opening of the new station on July 31, 2005.
 The closure was originally scheduled to last 10 months, but was delayed by inclement weather and slow procurement of structural steel.
 Most of the station was complete by April 2005; however, it could not be reopened until the accessible elevators and escalators were completed.
 Original plans to include public art as part of the Arts on the Line program were removed in budget cuts; only historical interpretive panels were installed.